alice12340/discount-app/README.md

     touch storage/db.sqlite
     ```

-    if you choose mysql as your database
-    you will need to configure  the database like so:
+    if you choose mysql as your database, you will need to create the database  and configure the database like so:
     ...
     DB_CONNECTION=mysql
     DB_HOST=localhost